2022 Hawai‘i College Guide: A Local Kid’s Guide to Surviving College

 - Find the nearest Zipcar.
 The minimum age for most car rentals is 25, but Zipcar members can rent a car at 18 with a valid driver’s license.

-- Depending on the size of your school, you may want to invest in a bike or skateboard to shave off minutes when switching from class to class.
+- Depending on the size of your school, you may want to invest in a bike or skateboard to shave off minutes when getting from one class to the next.

 - Search the school’s job database.
 Campus jobs usually hire for the next year or semester, so more crop up near the end of term.